matrix-org/synapse/docs/admin_api/rooms.md

   - `joined_local_members` - Rooms are ordered by the number of local members.
 Largest to smallest.
   - `version` - Rooms are ordered by room version.
 Largest to smallest.
   - `creator` - Rooms are ordered alphabetically by creator of the room.
-  - `encryption` - Rooms are ordered by encryption of the room.
+  - `encryption` - Rooms are ordered alphabetically by the end-to-end encryption algorithm.
   - `federatable` - Rooms are ordered by whether the room is federatable.
   - `public` - Rooms are ordered by visibility in room list.
   - `join_rules` - Rooms are ordered alphabetically by join rules of the room.